jbroadway/docs/docs/1.0/building-your-set/dressing-your-set/interactive-props/slideshow.md

 To go to the previous image/video in your slideshow, **press the left arrow key on your keyboard.**

 --- /Platform ---

+**To control your slideshow with the slideshow controller prop, follow these steps:**

+1. Once the slideshow prop is in your scene, go back to the Show Tools category of the Set Builder palette.
+2. Pull the slideshow controller prop into your scene,
+3. Use the **next**, **previous**, **first slide**, and **last slide** buttons to control the slideshow.

+:gif /files/blog/Update-12_slideshow-controller.mp4

 ## Supported formats